E-commerce

 FAQ

-They combine a clear policy, a simple request flow, structured reverse logistics, refund or exchange rules, and precise tracking of reasons and costs.
+They combine a clear policy, a simple request process, structured reverse logistics, refund or exchange rules, and accurate tracking of reasons and costs.

 Why are returns so important?

-Because they influence trust before purchase, satisfaction after purchase, profitability, and retention.
+Because they influence trust before purchase, satisfaction after purchase, profitability, and loyalty.
 They are part of the complete customer experience.

 Should you prioritize exchange or refund?

 It depends on the context.
-Exchange can preserve revenue and better solve certain issues, but refunds remain necessary when the customer truly wants to exit the purchase.
+An exchange can preserve revenue and solve certain issues more effectively, but a refund remains necessary when the customer truly wants out of the purchase.

 What is a returnless refund?

-It is a refund without a physical return of the product, used mainly when the logistical cost of returning exceeds the economic benefit of recovering the item.
+It is a refund without physically returning the product, used mainly when the logistics cost of the return is higher than the economic value of getting the item back.

 How can you reduce the return rate?

-By improving product pages, size guides, visuals, pre-purchase answers, and by leveraging return reasons to fix the real causes.
+By improving product pages, size guides, visuals, pre-purchase answers, and by using return reasons to fix the real causes.

 Go further